 - 1st semester: Innovation Technology and Business

 - 2nd semester: Innovation Practice

 - 3rd semester: Specialisation.

-- 4th semester: Master Thesis
+- 4th semester: Thesis

+On the 2nd semester one elective course is offered.
 On the 3rd semester three different tracks are offered:

-- Big Master, the student can choose to make a big 40 ECTS master thesis.
+- I. Big Master, the student can choose to make a big 40 ECTS master thesis.
 On the 3rd semester they start to survey literature and prepare e.g. empirical studies or developments.
 In this case, the student has to select two electives. - II.
 In-company period, the student can choose a 15 ECTS Internship in an industrial company on the 3rd semester resulting in a smaller 30 ECTS master thesis.
-In this case, the student selects only one elective on the 3rd semester. - Entrepreneurship, the students can focus on developing their own business on the 3rd and 4th semester.
+In this case, the student selects only one elective on the 3rd semester. - III.
+Entrepreneurship, the student can focus on developing their own business on the 3rd and 4th semester.
 This can be individually or in collaboration with fellow students.
 These students have 15 ECTS on the 3rd semester to collect knowledge and develop their business idea.
 For this track, there is only one elective on the 3rd semester.